transmitic/transmitic/README.md

 # <img src="./src/window_icon.svg" alt="Transmitic Logo" height="30"> Transmitic Beta

-Transmitic is an encrypted, peer to peer, file transfer program with download pause and resume.
+Transmitic is an encrypted, peer to peer, file transfer and sharing program, with download pause and resume.
 Built with Rust.
 No third party server is involved.
 No file size limit!